-“We’re an even stronger organization now than we were before COVID-19,” she tells Blueprint in September.
+“We’re an even stronger organization now than we were before COVID-19,” she tells Terra Firma in September.
 “We’ve learned a lot of lessons, including how to do more with less.”

 As president of Vistar’s Northeast region, Saad says the wholesale distributor of food, beverages and other products listened to what its employees—“our associates”—desired during the pandemic and responded accordingly.
 Practices that began in 2020 and 2021 have become business as usual or, in Saad’s vernacular, “strategic pillars for continued growth.”

 That includes three- and four-day work weeks with the option of part- or full-time hours.
 Benefits now kick in upon hiring and there are sign-on bonuses.
 Safety is still a common concern amid reports of a COVID variant, but Saad says Vistar has had its trucks and warehouses sanitized daily and ensures ample supplies of personal protective equipment for all who enter.
 Breakrooms now have coolers and freezers with free healthy snacks among the offerings.
 Test kits are in every Vistar facility and any associate sniffing or running a fever is sent home.